nguyen-v/KDT_Hierarchical_KiBot/README.md

     kibot_variant: CHECKED
   ```

+- The `kicad_version` variable in [.github/workflows/ci.yaml](.github/workflows/ci.yaml#L24) should be selected according to the desired KiCad version.
+Supported versions are 8 and 9.

 - You should work locally on the `dev` branch.
 When a change is made, the changes should be pushed to GitHub which will trigger the KiBot workflow.
 The generated files will be committed and pushed back to the repository.